-The amount of hours vs. income earned will fluctuate for beginners and people who’ve been doing it a while.
+The number of hours vs. income earned will fluctuate for beginners and people who’ve been proofreading for a while.

 I read a maximum of 100 pages an hour, and that is only achievable when the work is very clean with very little stopping/starting.
 The work gets denser and harder, though, in which case my pages-per-hour drops to as low as 40-60.
 One of my first students, Victoria, is currently at 60-70 pages per hour for easier stuff, and beginners who’ve just completed the course tend to start at around 40-50, but it can vary based on the type of job, too.
 Hearings generally take longer than a super simple workers’ comp deposition.
 The speed comes only with practice — not overnight.